 This year, the elf on the shelf appears like a festive psychopath to ruin it for everyone.

 In case you’re not familiar, this is a wooden elf that is supposed to hang around your house for weeks, like a teacher at a disco “keeping an eye on things” and reporting back to Father Christmas.
 The blatantly sinister implications of this, which would send any right-minded child screaming to their therapist, have been somewhat offset by the elf also being a little bit naughty himself.
-This has become the motivation between thousands of Instagram posts of the little imp being found every morning in various states of caper, mishap and mayhem, from vodka bottles to loo roll, with hilarious results.
+This has become the motivation behind thousands of Instagram posts of the little imp being found every morning in various states of caper, mishap and mayhem, from vodka bottles to loo roll, with hilarious results.
 There are more blog posts, cheat sheets, Pinterest boards than you can shake a stick and someone is making a packet.

 Now I know the idea is supposed to be sweet, but to me, it feels like another bloody thing I’m supposed to be adding to the To Do list.
 Another #makingmemories to prove how invested I am in the wonder of my children’s childhood.
 It can bugger off.